The Norwick Center for Digital Solutions (nCDS)

 - Digital Preservation

-Additional nCDS Solutions
+Additional nCDS Solutions:

 - Digital Humanities practicums

 nCDS offers non-credit-bearing Digital Humanities practicums that provide hands-on experience in digitization, cataloging, and digital collections.
 Each practicum is tailored to meet the needs of the project.
 All work is done in the nCDS lab.
+These practicums are available to SMU students only.

 - Class sessions and learning labs